Skip to main content

 TIMEZONE=Europe/LondonDeployed environment's timezone.

-ss1.env - unique for each deployment
+ss1.env - Unique for Each Deployment

-Individual store environment configuration
+Individual store environment configuration.

 ParametersExample ValueNotes

-ENACTOR_COMMON_DATABASESCHEMA=enactorss1Customised process connection or other process connects to
+ENACTOR_COMMON_DATABASESCHEMA=enactorss1Customised process connection or other process connections.

-ENACTOR_CONTAINER_DEVICEID-=BO@0001.enactorConfigured store server device ID, should match the device configuration setup in the estate manager
+ENACTOR_CONTAINER_DEVICEID=BO@0001.enactorConfigured store server device ID.
+Should match the device configuration setup in the Estate Manager.

-ENACTOR_SERVICE_DEVICEID=BO@0001.enactorConfigured store server device ID, this will match the device configuration setup in the estate manager
+ENACTOR_SERVICE_DEVICEID=BO@0001.enactorConfigured store server device ID.
+This will match the device configuration setup in the Estate Manager.

-ENACTOR_SERVICE_LOCATIONID=0001Configured store server location ID, this will match the location configuration setup in the estate manager
+ENACTOR_SERVICE_LOCATIONID=0001Configured store server location ID.
+This will match the location configuration setup in the Estate Manager.

-ENACTOR_SERVER_EMREPORTS_URL_BASE=https://{StoreServerAddressAdd the DNS address for the local store server
+ENACTOR_SERVER_EMREPORTS_URL_BASE=https://{StoreServerAddress}Add the DNS address for the local store server.

 Deployment